Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/SVD-Jammer-problem.md

 - No rejection of "worse" steps
 - Naturally tracks moving interference

 **Tradeoff:** LMS can diverge or amplify interference if learning rate is wrong.
-PSON's monotonic constraint prevents this—but also prevents adaptation.
+PSON's monotonic constraint prevents this - but also prevents adaptation.

 ---